 $12 suggested donation.
 No one turned away for lack of funds.

-For more information or to be added to the email notification list (sent out about 2-3 days before each meeting) please contact Manny Mansbach by email or phone: 802-490-4599.
+For more information or to be added to the email notification list (usually sent out about 2-3 days before each meeting) please contact Manny Mansbach by email or phone: 802-490-4599.

 The Zen master Ikkyu was once asked to write a distillation of the highest wisdom.
 He wrote only one word: Attention.